gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented that lower-order relation as persistent and durable rather than as a momentary return flare
 -	represented that durable lower-order relation as strengthening further while still remaining sub-threshold
 -	and then represented that strengthening durable corridor as approaching the re-promotion boundary without prematurely declaring threshold-nearing joint return
+-	represented that strengthening durable corridor as actually crossing into threshold-nearing re-promotion after stabilized independence
+-	and then represented that threshold-nearing state as persistent across another slice rather than as a momentary flare or immediate promotion

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.